ScrapeOpen/ScrapeOpen/docs/dataverse.md

 ## Titling norms

-Add an English translation of the actual name of the resource that originally published the data and the URL (without `http://`) of the same resource separated by a `|`.
+2. Add an English translation of the actual name of the resource that originally published the data and the URL (without `http://`) of the same resource separated by a `|`.

 > Historical Archive of Elections | elezionistorico.interno.gov.it

 ## Metadata norms

+3. Add the metadata as following the norms detailed below.

+### Author(s)

+Author should indicated their name and any other detail they wish to add.

+### Description

+The dataset must be described briefly (what do we find in the dataset?).
+The description should also include the URL of the resource and the URL of the scraper depository on the ScrapeOn repository.

+> `Historical archive of Italian elections published by Italy's Ministry of Interior scraped from <a href='http://elezionistorico.interno.gov.it/'>elezionistorico.interno.gov.it</a>.
+Code on GitHub: <a href = 'https://github.com/ScrapeOpen/elezionistorico.interno.gov.it'>github.com/ScrapeOpen/elezionistorico.interno.gov.it</a>.`